 - Federation of Defense and Corporate Counsel (FDCC) — member; recent senior director; member of the Executive Committee; previous vice president and dean of the Litigation Management College Graduate Program; former chair of the Insurance Coverage Section

 - City and County of San Francisco, civil grand jury member

-- Mechanics’ Institute member of the Board of Trustees for six years, president of the Board for four years of a 6,000 member, 165,000 volume non-profit library in San Francisco
+- Mechanics’ Institute - member of the Board of Trustees for sixteen years, president of the Board for four years of a 6,000 member, 165,000 volume non-profit library in San Francisco

 - St. Ignatius High School in Cleveland, Ohio, President’s Visiting Committee member